dosu199/jenkins-demo-app/README.md

 # Jenkins + React CI Demo

-This repository demonstrates how to set up a Jenkins CI pipeline for a basic React application.
+This repository demonstrates how to set up a Jenkins CI pipeline for a basic React application [Jenkins](https://www.jenkins.io/).
 It covers installation, configuration, and testing a build process.

 ---